singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 }
 ```

+> ℹ️ **Note:** You can test your code as you go by running `./tasks simulator`.
+> This command will recompile the code and run the simulator.
+If you have any
+> errors they will show up in the output.

 ### Simulating browsing activity

 Now that we have users, let's simulate them browsing the site.
 The basic idea is